amcclaingomez3/QML-Cafe/index.md

-# Quantum Machine Learning Cafe
+# Quantum Machine Learning Caffe
 This cafe is an informal meeting for people interested in learning / exchanging ideas within the field of quantum machine learning.

 ### Time: Monday, 5:30pm EST, bimonthly.